JacksonBurns/JacksonBurns/README.md

 how this mess works.
 They are here so that you, poor soul that you are, don't have to reinvent the wheel (well, at least not the whole thing)._

-Hopefully my projects don't cause you anywere near this level of frustration.
+Hopefully my projects don't cause you anywhere near this level of frustration.

 <!--
 **JacksonBurns/JacksonBurns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.